-Distortion and the electric guitar go together like eggs and bacon.
-Distortion is an essential effect for rock 'n' roll and metal genres.
+Distortion is an essential effect for rock and metal.
 Unlike an overdrive pedal which is more of a break-up or push into distortion, a proper distortion pedal starts out pretty big, and goes even bigger.
 Feed a distortion pedal into the clean channel of your amp and it turns into a beast.

-In this guide we cover some of the most coveted and popular options to introduce distortion into your signal chain.
+In this guide we cover some of the best distortion pedals for guitarists.

 |Image||Guitar Pedal||Summary||Check Price|